 Prior to granting a licence, the Trust will prepare a plan for monitoring ongoing compliance with these requirements.
 This plan will reflect the number and types of products covered by the licence and the level of documentation appropriate to provide confidence in ongoing compliance with criteria.
 The plan will also reflect the nature of the licence holder (whether a manufacturer and supplier, a wholesale/retail supplier with contract manufacturing, or involved in other arrangements with contract manufacturing and brand ownership).
-It will specifically provide for supervision of the licence holder's contractual or other explicit arrangements with suppliers, customers or other agents/parties to ensure all relevant requirements, packaging and labelling, information about products, product claims and use of the Label).
+It will specifically provide for supervision of the licence holder's contractual or other explicit arrangements with suppliers, customers or other agents/parties to ensure all relevant requirements of this specification and Licence Conditions are met (including those related to legal requirements, packaging and labelling, information about products, product claims and use of the Label).
 This plan will be discussed with the licence applicant and when agreed will be a condition of the licence.